 Even 2 to 5 hashtags can help improve your post’s reach.
 When using hashtags, the more specific and niche, the better.
 To make it even easier, LinkedIn now has a section that automatically generates relevant hashtags for you.
 If you need help figuring out the best hashtags to use, reach out to whoever does social for your company to get some recommendations.

 A social media post with an image attached is 10 times more likely to get engagement.
 If you’re not using any images, your post isn’t as effective as it could be.
 In a perfect world, you could use beautiful professional photos you have of your workplace.
 But if you don’t have photography that you’re proud of, consider stock photos.
 When I can’t find what I need in our archives, my favorite places to look for imagery are PEXELS, Unsplash, and Pikwizard.
 It’s easy to use, and a nice fit stylistically for our brand.

 Text isn’t dead, but it’s a lot less powerful.
 On average, video on social generates 1200% more shares than text and images combined.
 If you don’t have video content, consider making some.
 We’ve had a lot of success with creating Video Job ads.
 While bringing in a production team can be pricey…a Facebook Live won’t cost you a penny.
 All you need is a smartphone and a willing participant.

 8.)
-Share it to a relevant group.
+Share it with a relevant group.

 Fish in the right pond.
 LinkedIn and Facebook have a ton of groups.
 There are neighborhood groups, groups with people who work in the same field/ industry, and university groups.
-If you have an open position, consider asking the group manager if you can share the job listing to the group to help get the word out.
+If you have an open position, consider asking the group manager if you can share the job listing with the group to help get the word out.